pippinbarr/cc/1/examples/README.md

 ## Final Projects from 2019

-Here are four **example final projects** from the 2019 edition of CART253 for you to look at and be inspired by!
+Here are **example final projects** from the 2019 edition of CART253 for you to look at and be inspired by!

 - [Frogs in Space](https://pippinbarr.github.io/cart253-2020/examples/student-work/frogs-in-space/) ([code](https://github.com/pippinbarr/cart253-2020/tree/master/examples/student-work/frogs-in-space/)) by Martin Hanses
 - [Maranta Leuconeura](https://pippinbarr.github.io/cart253-2020/examples/student-work/maranta-leuconeura/) ([code](https://github.com/pippinbarr/cart253-2020/tree/master/examples/student-work/maranta-leuconeura/)) by Anne Boutet